Shashi Tharoor: Early life and education

-Shashi Tharoor was born on 9 March 1956 in London, United Kingdom as Shashi Krishnan Chandrashekaran Tharoor to Chandra Shekharan Nair "Chandran" Tharoor and Sulekha Menon, a Malayali Nair couple from Palakkad, Kerala.
+Shashi Tharoor was born on 9 March 1956 in London, England as Shashi Krishnan Chandrashekaran Tharoor to Chandra Shekharan Nair Tharoor and Sulekha Menon, a Nair couple from Palakkad, Kerala, India.
 Tharoor has two younger sisters, Shobha and Smitha.
-Shashi's paternal grandfather's nickname was Chippukutty Nair.
-Shashi's paternal uncle was Parameshwaran Tharoor, the founder of Reader's Digest in India.
+Despite, his mother-tongue being Malayalam, he is also fluent in French.

-Tharoor's father, originally from Kerala, worked in various positions in London, Bombay, Calcutta and Delhi, including a 25-year career (culminating as group advertising manager) for The Statesman.
+Tharoor's father worked in various positions in London, Bombay, Calcutta and Delhi, including a 25-year career (culminating as group advertising manager) for The Statesman.
 Tharoor's parents returned to India when he was 2-years old, where he joined the Montfort School, Yercaud, in 1962, subsequently moving to Bombay (now Mumbai) and studying at the Campion School (1963–68).
 He spent his high school years at St. Xavier's Collegiate School, Calcutta (1969–71).

-In 1975, Tharoor graduated with a Bachelor of Arts degree in history from St Stephen's College at the University of Delhi, where he had been president of the student union and also founded the St. Stephen's Quiz Club.
-Within the same year, Tharoor went to the United States to obtain an M.A. in International Relations from The Fletcher School of Law and Diplomacy at Tufts University in Medford.
+In 1975, Tharoor graduated with a Bachelor of Arts degree in history from St. Stephen's College, Delhi, where he had been president of the student union and also founded the St. Stephen's Quiz Club.
+Within the same year, Tharoor went to the United States to obtain an M.A. in international relations from The Fletcher School of Law and Diplomacy at Tufts University in Medford.
 After obtaining his M.A. in 1976, Tharoor further obtained his Master of Arts in Law and Diplomacy in 1977 and his Ph.D. in International Relations and Affairs in 1978.
 While he was pursuing his doctorate, Tharoor was awarded the Robert B. Stewart Prize for best student and was also the first editor-in-chief of the Fletcher Forum of International Affairs.
 At the age of 22, he was the youngest person to receive a doctorate in the history of the Fletcher School.

 Diplomatic career (1978–2007)

 Tharoor's career in the United Nations began in 1978 as a staff member of the UN High Commissioner for Refugees (UNHCR) in Geneva.
 From 1981 until 1984 he was head of the UNHCR office in Singapore, during the boat people crisis, leading the organisation's rescue efforts at sea and succeeding in resettling a backlog of Vietnamese refugees.
 He also processed Polish and Acehnese refugee cases.
 After a further stint at the UNHCR headquarters in Geneva, during which he became the first chairman of the staff elected by UNHCR personnel worldwide, Tharoor left UNHCR.
-In 1989 he was appointed special assistant to the Under-Secretary-General for Special Political Affairs, the unit that later became the Peacekeeping Operations Department in New York.
+In 1989 he was appointed special assistant to the Under-secretary-general for special political affairs, the unit that later became the Peacekeeping Operations Department in New York.
 Until 1996, he led the team responsible for peacekeeping operations in the former Yugoslavia, spending considerable time on the ground during the civil war there.